Scorpionnem/ft_shield/README.md

 # ⚔️ ft_sword (Bonus)

 ft_sword is a bonus, it opens a socket on your computer to wich ft_shield will connect telling you it was launched and on wich ip (Make sure to edit SWORD_IP and SWORD_PORT to your computer's in ctx.h)
+It also receives all logs from ft_shield and files sent via the transfer command.
 To use it, just:

 ```